AI Sec Reviews

 Lakera Guard: Prompt Injection Detection in Practice

 Lakera Guard is purpose-built for prompt injection detection rather than general content moderation.
-After four months in production, here's where it earns its cost and where it doesn't.
+A documentation- and feature-based look at what it

 What Lakera Guard does

-Lakera Guard provides an API that classifies LLM inputs for:
+Per Lakera’s API documentation, Lakera Guard exposes a real-time API (“Prompt Defense” guardrail) that classifies LLM inputs and reference content for:

 Cost model